-The Akkulka Production Contract is subject to MET, which replaced royalties.
-MET is calculated at a rate between 0.5% to 1.5% of the value of the annual gas production for domestic sales and 10% for exports.
+The Akkulka Gas Production Contract is subject to MET, which replaced royalties.
+MET on gas sales is calculated at a rate between 0.5% to 1.5% of the value of the annual gas production for domestic sales and 10% for exports.
 The MET currently payable on the Akkulka Production Contract is 0.5%.
-Upon commencement of commercial production on the Akkulka contractual territory, a total amount of \$3,500,000 was due to the Kazakh State as a reimbursement of historical costs previously incurred in relation to the contractual territory.
-For that part of the contractual territory from which production commenced in 2010, staged payments over a period of nine years totalling approximately \$930,997 will also be due to the Kazakh State for the reimbursement of historical expenses.
+Upon commencement of commercial production on the Akkulka contractual territory, a total amount of USD3,500,000 was due to the Kazakh State as a reimbursement of historical costs previously incurred in relation to the contractual territory.
+For that part of the contractual territory from which production commenced in 2010, staged payments over a period of nine years totalling approximately USD930,997 are to be paid in equal quarterly instalments from the commencement of production until full reimbursement.
+To date, TAG had reimbursed the government USD129,300 in respect of the Akkulka Field.

-According to the McDaniel Reserve Report, effective December 31, 2010, total gas Reserves in the Akkulka Block (which includes reserves across five discovered gas wells in the wider Akkulka Exploration Licence and Contract) Proved plus Probable plus Possible net to the Company's interest are 38.6 Bcf (1.09 Bcm) with Proved plus Probable Reserves being 26.1 Bcf (0.7 Bcm) and Total Proved Reserves being 13.8 Bcf (0.4 Bcm).
-Development of these reserves by expansion of the Kyzyloi gas development program began in 2008 with the tying in to the existing Kyzyloi export infrastructure of the Central Akkulka wells and with the installation of an additional 1,046 hp (780 kW) of compression at the BCS to significantly increase overall gas production.
-This work was completed in the third quarter of 2009.
+According to the Gustavson Reserve Report, effective December 31, 2011, total gas Reserves in the Akkulka Block (which includes reserves across eleven discovered gas wells in the wider Akkulka Exploration Licence and

+Contract) Proved plus Probable plus Possible net to the Company's interest are 46.7 Bcf (1.32 Bcm) with Probable Reserves being 12.8 Bcf (0.36 Bcm) and Total Proved Reserves being 33.9 Bcf (0.96 Bcm).
+Development of these reserves by expansion of the Kyzyloi gas development programme began in 2008 with the tying in to the existing Kyzyloi system.

-A number of additional shallow gas prospects and leads have been identified based on existing data and on the surface seismic data 2D and 3D acquired by the Company recently.
+A number of additional shallow gas prospects and leads have been identified based on existing data and on the surface seismic data acquired by the Company recently.